Brooklyn Notary Services Fees

 New York sets maximum fees for many notarial acts.
-Below is a clear, customer-friendly overview of the standard statutory limits, plus common additional costs for mobile appointments.
+Below is a clear, overview of the standard statutory limits, plus common additional costs for Brooklyn Notary and Apostille Services.

 Standard in-person notary fees in New York

-New York also allows electronic notarization, and the Department of State states that an Electronic Notary may charge up to $25.00 per electronic notarial act. :contentReference[oaicite:7]{index=7}
+New York also allows Remote notarization, and the Department of State states that an Remote Notary may charge up to $25.00 per Remote notarial act

 Mobile notary travel and convenience fees